hata-ranko/ddr-picker/README.md

 - Also place F1SwapMode.ahk in windows startup dir to be able to use in desktop mode (win+r shell:startup)

 - Attached is my jpac config as well.
 Jamma test button = windows sleep.
 Jamma service = F1 to swap game/desktop mode.
 - Jpac apparently cannot wake windows.
 I use my readers to wake the PC.
+However fullscreen programs get goofed when you wake from sleep mode.
+To fix this just create a scheduled task in windows that runs on an event, specifically Event-Log: System, Source: Kernel-Power, Event-Code: 107.
+You will want this task to just run the kill-all batch script.
+I assume bats work fine, but I made an ahk exe that simply calls the bat.

 ## features: